Frequently Asked Questions

 We cannot and do not guarantee that our Fellows will receive funding at the Unreasonable Institute.
-However, we do guarantee unprecedented exposure to funders and world-class relationships with hundreds of capital sources, which are detailed in the question above.
+However, we do guarantee unprecedented exposure to funders and world-class relationships with hundreds of capital sources.
 Fundamentally, our goal is to go to bat for you, to do everything we can to get you the resources you need to rocket ahead.
 You can read about how many Unreasonable Fellows have received funding here.

 Does the Unreasonable Institute provide access to both philanthropic capital (grants and foundation money) and investment capital (equity and debt)?

 Yes!
 Some Mentors and Capital Partners focus on philanthropic capital, while other Mentors and Capital Partners focus on investment capital.
 We invite all types of capital sources to Investor Days (and survey the Fellows about types of capital and potential sources they believe should be there), ensuring there is an abundance and diversity of funding opportunities available.

 Where do Unreasonable Fellows live during the Institute?